THE SHREDDING ALLIANCE LIMITED

 c) a reference to a statute or statutory provision is a reference to such statute or statutory provision as amended or re-enacted.
 A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted;

-e) a reference to writing or written includes faxes and emails (where the same are following up with fax or letter); and
+e) a reference to “writing” or “written” includes emails (where the same are followed up with a letter) but does not include fax; and

 f) a “business” means a Customer who purchases the Services in the course of its business, trade or profession.
 A “consumer” means a Customer who is not purchasing the Services in the course of his or her business, trade or profession.

 2.1 These Conditions apply to all Customers that purchase Services.
 If the Customer is purchasing the Services as or on behalf of a business, it will be subject to those clauses that are identified as applying to business Customers.
 If the Customer is purchasing Services on behalf of a business (for example, it is a broker acting on behalf of a business), the Customer shall be liable for all acts and omissions of that business.
 If the Customer is purchasing the Services as a consumer, he or she will be subject to those clauses that are identified as applying only to consumers, but not those clauses that apply to business Customers.
 If a clause is not specified as applying to businesses or consumers, it shall apply to both businesses and consumers.
 For an explanation of the phrases “business” and “consumer”, see clause 1.2 (f).